botpress/readme/docs/Quick Start/build.md

 ---
-title: Create a Bot
+title: Quick Start
 excerpt: >-
-  This quick start guide will help you build, deploy, and monitor your first bot.
+  This quick start guide will help you create, deploy, and monitor your first bot.
 deprecated: false
 hidden: false